-One of the easiest mistakes people make when going vegan is thinking it has to be done overnight.
+One of the most common mistakes people make when going vegan is thinking it has to be done overnight.
 It doesn't!
 It's totally ok to take it slowly.
 While it's fantastic if you want to adopt a plant-based diet all at once, it's also great to start by just reducing your consumption of animal products.

-- Increase the amount of plant-based meals you eat as you get more comfortable with them.
+Increase the amount of plant-based meals you eat as you get more comfortable with them.

-- Be kind to yourself!
+Be kind to yourself!
 You're bound to fall off the wagon occasionally while you're a beginner and that's ok - it will get easier with time.

 When people go vegan, they often focus on what they're cutting out, which is a sure way to make yourself miserable!
 Instead of thinking about how much you miss cheese (this was definitely me), ask 'What CAN I eat as a vegan?'

-- For every food you're worried about giving up, take time to find an alternative you love.
+For every food you're worried about giving up, take time to find an alternative you love.
 Meat alternatives like the Beyond Burger have become incredibly popular in the last couple of years, and there are now loads of plant-based milks, ice creams and cheeses out there too.

-- Experiment and see what products you like that you might not have tried before!
+Experiment and see what products you like that you might not have tried before!

 Use this time when you're new to the lifestyle to embrace all the foods you might not have eaten before (because I promise you, there are lots!).
 Why not try some of the following: